TosbackCgusBridge-Bot/CGUs-versions/Godaddy/Privacy Policy.md

-**Last Revised: May 14, 2016**
+**Last Revised: July 18, 2016**

 GoDaddy Respects your privacy

-This Privacy Policy describes how we collect and use the personally identifiable information you provide on our Site and in our mobile applications.
+This Privacy Policy describes how we collect and use the personally identifiable information you provide on our Sites that link to this Privacy Policy and in our mobile applications.
 It also describes the choices available to you regarding our use of your personally identifiable information and how you can access and update that information.

-The TRUSTe program covers only information that is collected through this Site and in our mobile applications, and does not cover information that may be collected through downloadable software.
+The TRUSTe program covers only information that is collected through our Sites and in our mobile applications, and does not cover information that may be collected through downloadable software.
 If you have questions or complaints regarding our Privacy Policy or practices, please contact us at privacy@godaddy.com or call (480) 505-8877.
 If you are not satisfied with our response, please contact TRUSTe.

 GoDaddy complies with the U.S-EU Safe Harbor framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal data from  European Union member countries.
 We adhere to the Safe Harbor Privacy Principles of notice, choice, onward transfer, security, data integrity, access and enforcement.
 To learn more about the Safe Harbor program, please visit http://www.export.gov/safeharbor/.
 You can find our certification listed under our parent company, Go Daddy Operating Company, LLC.

+In order to view our relationship with TRUSTe, please visit the validation page visible by clicking on the TRUSTe seal.
+If you have an unresolved privacy or data use concern that we have not addressed satisfactorily, please contact TRUSTe at https://feedback-form.truste.com/watchdog/request.
+Please visit https://www.truste.com/about-truste/contact-us/ for fax and postal mail information.
+TRUSTe's Dispute Resolution process is only available in English.

 **Other than as described in this Policy, we will not give any information about you to others without your express permission.**